EOP-OMB/payment-accuracy/website/pages/programs/hhs-centers-for-medicare-medicaid-services-cms-medicare-adva-ef65c066.md

     Theme: Medical Status
     Theme_Description: Identifies whether a person is sick/healthy
     Value: '1862.680000'
+- Agency_Needs_Satisfied: A tolerable rate has not been established for this program.
+    The tolerable rate will be identified when the methodology is developed.
+Once the tolerable rate is developed, the agency can determine if we have what is needed with respect to internal controls, human capital and information system and other infrastructure to reduce Improper Payments and Unknown Payments to the tolerable rate.
+  Confidence_Level: 95% to <100%
+  Corrective_Actions_Adequacy_Association_Implementation: As part of its efforts to
+    ensure that the corrective actions are adequate, HHS continues to provide direction to MAOs on appropriate documentation and submission practices to increase compliance with program requirements.
+These efforts will reduce medical record discrepancies.
+    The error rate for Medicare Part C is 6.09%, which demonstrates the adequacy of HHS' corrective actions.
+  Corrective_Actions_Appropriateness: HHS is implementing corrective actions including
+    health plan training, expanded  and accelerated contract-specific Risk Adjustment Data Validation (RADV) audits, and investigations to identify potential fraud and recover overpayments.
+  Corrective_Actions_Proportion: HHS continues to prioritize and implement effective
+    corrective actions and mitigation strategies that reduce improper payments.
+The actions taken and planned to address the root causes of error, failure to access data, are proportional to the amount of improper payments in the Medicare Advantage program.
+Contract-level RADV audits are HHS's primary strategy to recover Part C overpayments.
+RADV uses medical record reviews to confirm the accuracy of diagnoses submitted by Medicare Advantage Organizations (MAOs) for risk-adjusted payments.
+    HHS also performs audits of MAOs to detect non-compliance with program integrity requirements, which can lead to additional improper payments.
+HHS also maintained formal outreach to MAOs for incomplete or invalid documentation to address potential improper payments during the sample submission period.
+HHS also plans to develop a Part C strategy.
+  End_Date: 12/2023
+  Hide_Improper_Payment_Estimates_Doughnut_Chart: false
+  Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist_2: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data_2: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data_2: true
+  Hide_Overpayments_Within_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Within_Failure_to_Access_Data: true
+  Hide_Overpayments_Within_Inability_to_Access_Data: true
+  Hide_Program_Results_Additional_Information: false
+  Hide_Program_Results_Corrective_Actions: false
+  Hide_Program_Results_Future_Outlook: false
+  Hide_Program_Results_Future_Outlook_Baseline: false
+  Hide_Program_Results_Future_Outlook_Baseline_Table: false
+  Hide_Program_Results_Future_Outlook_Explanation: false
+  Hide_Program_Results_Future_Outlook_Needs: false
+  Hide_Program_Results_Improper_Payments: false
+  Hide_Program_Results_Tabs: false
+  Hide_Program_Results_Unknown_Payments: false
+  IP_Accountability_Description: HHS reports the agency’s improper payment targets
+    annually in the AFR.
+In addition, HHS sets annual Government Performance and Results Act (GPRA) goals tied to reducing the improper payments.
+HHS executive officials are held accountable for assessing improper payment rates and taking meaningful steps to address the root causes of error.
+These efforts are reflected in each executive’s performance plan, as appropriate.
+HHS also reports quarterly on the specific actions taken to address the improper payment rates through the quarterly scorecard process for high-priority programs, providing a level of public oversight over these efforts.
+  IP_Unknown_Target_Rate: 0.0643
+  Improper_Payments_Rate: 6.0880099765999995
+  Insufficient_Documentation_to_Determine: 0.0
+  Margin_of_Error: '0.69'
+  Non_Monetary_Loss_Amount: '2230.78'
+  Overpayment_Combined_Mitigations_Planned: Audit, Training
+  Overpayment_Combined_Mitigations_Taken: Audit, Training
+  Payment_Accuracy_Rate: 93.91199002338051
+  Program_Additional_Information: 'The Reporting Year (RY) 2025 Medicare Part C improper
+    payment rate is statistically similar to the RY 2024 Medicare Part C improper payment rate.

+    '
+  Program_Design_or_Structural_Issue: 0.0
+  Resources_Requested_For_IP: "To establish and maintain payment integrity internal\
+    \ controls in HHS included the following program integrity proposals in its FY\
+    \ 2027 Budget request: \n\n- Expand Tools to Identify and Investigate Fraud in\
+    \ the Medicare Advantage Program\n"
+  Start_Date: 01/2023
+  Technical_IP_Amount: '0.0'
+  Underpayment_Mitigations_Planned: Audit, Training
+  Underpayment_Mitigations_Taken: Audit, Training
+  Unknown_Payments_Rate: 0
+  Year: 2025
+  detail_IP_Causes: The primary causes of Medicare Advantage (Part C) improper payments
+    are medical record discrepancies and insufficient documentation to determine whether payment was proper or improper.
+Medicare Advantage Organizations are the entities responsible for the maintenance and submission of accurate data for payment determinations, and attest to this upon submission.
+The MAO is also responsible for collecting and maintaining the source documentation (medical records) necessary to validate the data used in payment determinations.
+Medical records, the source document, are not submitted to the agency at the time of making payment determinations.
+  detail_No_Estimates_Why: null
+  detail_Overpayments_Due_To_Data_DNE: '0.0'
+  detail_Overpayments_Due_To_Failure: '21434.34'
+  detail_Overpayments_Due_To_Inability: '0.0'
+  detail_Reduction_Target: '6.43'
+  eligibility_aggregated:
+  - Theme: Medical Status
+    Theme_Description: Identifies whether a person is sick/healthy
+  overpayments:
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 21434.34
+    Inability_to_Access_Data: 0.0
+    Overpayments_Within_Control_Amount: '0.0'
+  overpayments_outside:
+    Overpayments_Outside_Control_Amount: '21434.34'
+  underpayments:
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 2230.78
+    Inability_to_Access_Data: 0.0
+    Underpayments_Amount: '2230.78'
 Description: Under the Medicare Advantage Program, also known as Medicare Part C, beneficiaries can opt to receive their Medicare benefits through a private health plan.
 Approximately half of all Medicare beneficiaries are enrolled in Medicare